 The emergence of the repressed feminine implies a new-found relationship to the unconscious psyche.
 The Lover, especially in the Dionysian disposition, compared to other archetypes typically active in male psyches, favors a particularly close relationship to the feminine dimension of the psyche.
 In a theoretically positive sense, Dionysian and Orphic personality types would be a type of modern “shaman,” which mediates and communicates with the world of imagination, dreams and mystery.
 Men of this type would have a close connection to women, be allies of women, and oftentimes transcend traditional roles ascribed to the genders.

-However, since the relationship to the unconscious has remained repressed for so long, the Dionysian type and the new social support of it remain s in a primitive form.
+However, since the relationship to the unconscious has remained repressed for so long, the Dionysian type and the social context, remain in primitive form, an unintegrated state of neurosis..
 This means that the negative aspects of Dionysus are salient, and the regressive pull of the Great Mother is dominant.
 The Great Mother, as we will see in this essay, represents the instinctual psyche, before a self-aware ego had been developed.
 Regression into her power, typical of puer aeternus, means a disintegration of the personality — either through the avoidance of maturation and commitment to life, or physical death.

 The influence of this negative aspect of the mother is evident in all puer aeternus types who fantasize of suicide and take drugs.
 Marie-Louise von Franz notes that, “The whole psychology of the drug taker is connected with the idea of flirting with death, getting away from reality and its hardships.
 Generally, people who take drugs have quite a lot of snake dreams.
 There tends to be a direct connection between the negative mother and the tendency to poison oneself.”